 Audio description gives additional commentary during a performances through headphones, describing things like body language and facial expressions, costume, scenery and action sequences.
 This service may be useful for people who are blind or partially sighted.
 Touch tours may also be offered alongside these performances.

-We welcome service dogs and our Cafe Bar can provide water bowls if required.
+We welcome service dogs and our Scratch Bar can provide water bowls if required.

 If you feel you might need help to get around, have any ideas about what we could do better or just want to know more about our access facilities, please contact us using one of the following methods: